thyAshley/100-days-of-code/log.md

 - express - Make life Easier for creating backend services
 - express-rate-limit - prevent dos/ddos and high volume access to server
 - nodemailer - use to send out email
+- nodemailer-sendgrid-transport - use with sendgrid and nodemailer
 - validator - library for validating and sanitizes strings.
 Can be use with mongoose model validate.
 - morgan - for logging purpose
 - mongoose - ODM for mongoDB and nodeJS